 Services: Monitoring, Evaluation, and Research, Program Development

-Technical Expertise: Universal Health Coverage, Non-Communicable Diseases, Social and Behavior Change
+Technical Expertise: Health Systems Strengthening, Non-Communicable Diseases, Social and Behavior Change

 In 2010, cancer became the leading cause of death worldwide.
 Nearly 50% of new cancer incidence and 2/3 of cancer deaths now occur in low and middle-income countries.
 In many of these countries, the stigma associated with cancer is a barrier to treatment and support and contributes to the high rates of mortality.

 Starting in December 2010, LIVESTRONG in association with JSI, began implementing Comparte Tu Historia (Tell Your Story) project in Mexico.
 The goal of the project was to reduce stigma associated with cancer through culturally-relevant and targeted messaging while raising awareness of the global cancer burden.

 The campaign had 5 major components: